 There are several treatment options that our specialist may recommend for keeping a clot from becoming larger.
 Treatment is also intended to prevent a pulmonary embolism and to avoid more clots from forming.

 If you believe you may be developing venous problems, it is recommended to get a diagnosis as soon as possible so that they do not develop into a major health issue.
-Set up a consultation at Fox Vein Experts to have your condition evaluated.
+Set up a consultation from Vein treatment center at Fox Vein Experts to have your condition evaluated.
 We have offices in Hollywood and Pembroke Pines.
 Contact us today to book your appointment.